Andrew3000s/telegram_freestorage_poc/README.md

 - **File Size Caching:**  To optimize the upload process, the bot can create and use a cache of file sizes to prioritize sending smaller files first.
 - **Logging Control:** The bot and its accompanying web interface provide options to enable or disable logging, allowing for flexible control over the level of detail recorded.
 - **Web Interface for Management:** A Flask-based web application provides a user interface to monitor the bot's activities, view file history, download uploaded files, and manage configuration settings.
+- **Real-Time Statistics:** The web interface displays real-time statistics about the bot's performance, including the number of processed and sent files, average upload speed, and average processing time.

 ## Technical Implementation